soumikshah/soumikshah/README.md

 <p align="left"> <a href="https://twitter.com/soumikshah" target="blank"><img src="https://img.shields.io/twitter/follow/soumikshah?logo=twitter&style=for-the-badge" alt="soumikshah" /></a> </p>

-- 🔭 I’m currently working on [BeyondTV In Room Entertainment System](https://beyondtv.com)

-- 👨‍💻 All of my projects are available at [github.com/soumikshah](github.com/soumikshah)

 - 📝 I used to write articles on [droidgyaan.in](droidgyaan.in)

 - 📫 How to reach me **developer@soumikshah.com**